Were you aware of how important dental assistants are?

 Take X-Rays and Impressions

 Another thing they do is take and develop x-rays.
-Whenever new patients come into the office, they’ll need to get their teeth examined so that the dentist can figure out what they need.
-If teeth or damaged or misaligned, the dental assistant will do an x-ray so that they can get an in-depth idea of what the teeth are like.
+Whenever new patients come into the office, they’ll need to examine their teeth so the dentist can determine what they need.
+If teeth are damaged or misaligned, the dental assistant will take an x-ray to assess their condition.

-They may also take impressions of a patient’s teeth whenever they’re getting retainers or braces.
-Throughout these processes, they’ll make a patient feel as comfortable as they can.
+They may also take impressions of a patient’s teeth whenever they get retainers or braces.
+Throughout these processes, they’ll make the patient feel as comfortable as possible.

 Perform Office Management Tasks

-Although most dental offices have receptionists, a dental assistant may do things like answer phone calls, schedule appointments, and keep track of inventory.
+Although most dental offices have receptionists, a dental assistant may answer phone calls, schedule appointments, and keep track of inventory.
 This isn’t common, but it does happen in smaller offices that want to reduce payroll expenses.

 They may also record patient information when they’re new to the office.
 They’ll provide a patient with forms to fill out, and then they’ll enter the information into the computer.